 - Darkening of the skin on your lips, palms, nipples, genital area, and inside your mouth

 - Depression or trouble thinking clearly

-- Females may lose body hair, stop having a monthly period, or lose interest in sex
+- In women, loss of body hair, not having a monthly period, or less interest in sex

 - You have a seizure.